geomensione/geomensione.github.io/paperjs/README.md

 2-count intersections

+3- if closed
+        if intersections 1 -> thorus
+    else

-3- if intersections 1 -> cone
+        if intersections 1 -> cone

         if intersections > 1 -> cylinder

         ...

 Math